xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 ```

 In  this  case  the compiler will get an error, all right, but it
-won't be very meaningful  since  it will be expecting an '=' sign
+won't be very meaningful  since  it will be expecting an `=` sign
-after the 'b' that really shouldn't be there.
+after the `b` that really shouldn't be there.

-If, on the other hand, I include a semicolon after the  'b', THEN
+If, on the other hand, I include a semicolon after the  `b`, THEN
 there  can  be no doubt where I  intend  the  statement  to  end.
 Syntactic  sugar,  then,  can  serve  a  very  useful purpose  by
 providing some additional insurance that we remain on track.